Serving

 2. Mission Support proposals - GO proposals that meet the Mission Support criteria discussed in Section IIb.

 As noted above, in addition to astrophysics investigations, proposers are encouraged to consider compelling planetary science investigations, especially those supported by the recent Planetary Science and Astrobiology Decadal Survey 2023-2032.
-Proposers should identify how the observations contribute to the body of scientific knowledge needed to help refine objectives of future missions and aid in the understanding of the origin or evolution of the targeted body.
-Observations should be of lasting importance to the broad planetary community.
+Proposers should identify how the observations contribute to the body of scientific knowledge needed to help refine objectives of future missions and aid in the understanding of the targeted body.
+Observations should be of lasting importance to the broad planetary science community.

 Proposers should base their science case in terms of strategic relevance toward achieving one or more of NASA's goals in the science areas listed above.
 Gradations of strategic relevance are listed below.
 In the "NASA Strategic Relevance" section entered on the submission site, please note and give evidence for the level your program matches.
 A numerical grade that counts for a significant fraction of the overall grade will be assigned for strategic relevance.